nniiicc/LIS-598-DC2-Sp2020/docs/04-DataIntegration.md

 The first activity in data integration is to informally or formally model the structure of a data table.
 In DC 1 we created data dictionaries which were focused on providing users of data a quick and precise overview of their contents.
 Data dictionaries are also a method for informally modeling the content of a dataset so that we, as curators, can make informed decisions about restructuring and cleaning.

-Here is an example of two data dictionaries for the same conceptual information: 311 service requests of data from the city of [Chicago, IL](https://data.cityofchicago.org/Service-Requests/311-Service-Requests/v6vf-nfxy) and [Austin, TX](https://data.austintexas.gov/City-Government/311-Unified-Data-Test-Site-2019/i26j-ai4z).
-Intuitively, we would expect that data from these two cities are similar enough in conceptual content that they should be able to be meaningfully combined.
-Before even looking at the content we can assume there will be:
+Here is an example of two data dictionaries for the same conceptual information: 311 service requests to the city of [Chicago, IL](https://data.cityofchicago.org/Service-Requests/311-Service-Requests/v6vf-nfxy) and [Austin, TX](https://data.austintexas.gov/City-Government/311-Unified-Data-Test-Site-2019/i26j-ai4z).
+Intuitively, we would expect that data from these two cities are similar enough in  content that they can be meaningfully combined.

+Before even before looking at the content of either data table we can assume there will be:

 1. A date
 2. A report of some service outage or complaint